Sohrab Modi: Biography

 The release of the film coincided with World War II at its peak and in India the political atmosphere was tense following Gandhiji's call to Civil Disobedience.
 Sikander further aroused patriotic feelings and national sentiment.
 Thus, though Sikander was approved by the Bombay censor board, it was later banned from some of the theatres serving army cantonments.
 However, its appeal to nationalism was so great and direct, it remained popular for years.
-It was revived in Delhi in 1961 during the Indian March into Goa.Prithvi Vallabh was based on K.M.
+It was revived in Delhi in 1961 during the Indian March into Goa.

+Prithvi Vallabh was based on K.M.
 Munshi's novel of the same name.
 The film's major highlights were the confrontations between Modi and Durga Khote, the haughty queen Mrinalvati, who tries to humiliate him publicly but then falls in love with him.

 Although Modi went beyond Parsee theatre with such themes as illicit passion (Jailor (1938), remade in 1958) and incest (Bharosa (1940)), his formal approach still remained tied to the theatre.
 He re-created the look and sound of Parsee theatre by using frontal compositions and staging the narrative in spatial layers with copious use of Urdu dialogue.

-In 1946, after his relationship with Naseem had run its course (though she continued to work with him in Sheesh Mahal (1950) and Nausherwan-e-Adil (1957)), he married Mehtab, an actress 20 years his junior whom he had directed in Parakh (1944).
-Sohrab Modi was 48 years old at that time.

 In 1950, when Sohrab Modi's Sheesh Mahal was being screened at Minerva Theatre in Bombay, the actor was present at the hall.
 Mr. Modi noticed a man sitting in the front row with closed eyes.
 Upset with such a reaction, he asked an attendant to let the viewer out and to return his money.
 The employee came back to say that the person was blind but had come just to hear Sohrab Modi's lines.

 For Jhansi Ki Rani, India's first technicolour film, Modi had technicians flown in from Hollywood.
 Mehtab starred as the young queen of Jhansi who took up arms against the British during the Mutiny of 1857 with Modi playing the role of the Rajguru, her chief advisor.
 The film was notable for its authenticity in creating the right period and delineating historical events, its spectacular battle scenes and Mehtab's stirring performance though she was far too old for the role.
 She achieves stirring dignity in the role as she vows to protect Jhansi from all enemies both within and outside.
 The ball sequence in Jhansi's palace was superbly shot and Modi's characters held great emotional appeal.
 The film failed to connect with the audience and was a costly misfire for Modi as a box office crash.